Club History

 Underage Setup

-In recent years the club has expanded its underage structure and now has eight teams.
+In recent years the club has expanded its underage structure and now has nine teams.
 They are as follows:

-In 2017, the u15 Boys team won the inaugural u15 SSE Airtricity League beating St. Patrick’s Athletic 2-1 in the final in the Athlone Town Stadium, thanks to 2 goals from Dylan Gavin.
+In 2017, the U15 Boys team claimed the inaugural U15 SSE Airtricity League title, defeating St. Patrick’s Athletic 2-1 in the final at Athlone Town Stadium, with both goals scored by Dylan Gavin.

 Women’s Team